tinybirdco/mcp-tinybird/mcp-analytics/README.md

   </a>
 </p>

-## Logging a MCP server using the Python SDK
+## 2. Send log events using Python

 Add the following to your `requirements.txt` file: